Stratio/sparta/doc/src/site/sphinx/mongodb.rst

   * Each Worker save in one BulkOperation for each data partition of a RDD.

-  * The output create one collection for each rollup.
+  * The output create one collection for each cube.
 With the name "bucket1_bucket2..." + timeBucket is specified in properties for the stateful operations)

       - Example: (with multiplexer)